aureamunoz/hello-world-fwless/README.md

 This branch aims to showcase :
 - How to Use [Dekorate](https://github.com/dekorateio/dekorate) to generate the MANIFESTS,
-- To build using JIB the container image,
+- To build using docker the container image,
 - To deploy this microservice on an OpenShift cluster.

 # OpenShift resources generation and deployment